qiuqiangkong/mini_music_tagging/README.md

 # 2. Inference

 Users may use the trained checkpoints for inference.
-F

 ```python
 CUDA_VISIBLE_DEVICES=0 python inference.py
 ```

-or example, we test on fold 0 and get the following results:
+For example, we test on fold 0 and get the following results:

 <pre>
 Accuracy: 0.670